simoncozens/fonts-and-layout/opentype.md

 (Although Illustrator's selection extends to slightly more than 500 points below the baseline.)

-XXX Windows?
+XXX Need Windows test here.

 The `usWinAscent` and `usWinDescent` values are used for text *clipping* on Windows.
-In other words, any contours above 1000 will be clipped.

-Here is the current best practice (distilled from a discussion on [Typedrawers](http://typedrawers.com/discussion/1705)):
+In other words, any contours above 1000 or below -200 units will be clipped on Windows applications.
+On a Mac, the relevant values for clipping are `hhea`'s `ascender` and `descender`.
+Mac uses `hhea`'s `lineGap` to determine line spacing.
+As we can see from our Safari example, there is no gap between the lines: the first line's descender at -200 units lines up perfectly with the second line's ascender at 1000 units.
+Finally, the `typo` values are used by layout applications to position the first baseline of a text block and set the default line spacing.

+So how should actually we set these values?
+Unfortunately, there is not a real consensus on the "right" way to do this - the major foundries each have their own strategies - but hopefully by being aware of what the relevant values do, you should now know what to test for and how to adjust your font's metrics where there are problems.
+To get you started, here is our recommended method (distilled from a discussion on [Typedrawers](http://typedrawers.com/discussion/1705)):

 * The `sTypoAscender` minus the `sTypoDescender` should equal the unit square.
-(Usually 1000 units).
+(Usually 1000 units.)

+* `sTypoLinegap` should be the default linespacing distance for your intended language environment.

-*
+* `lineGap` should be zero.

-XXX OS/2
+* `usWinAscent` and `usWinDescent` should be set so that no clipping occurs.
+If your font contains glyphs with tall, stacked accents - for instance, the Vietnamese letter LATIN CAPITAL LETTER A WITH BREVE AND HOOK ABOVE (Ẳ) - you will need to ensure that these values can accommodate the highest (and lowest) *possible* values of your shaped text.
+They should also be set so that they sum to *at least* the value of `sTypoAscender - sTypoDescender + sTypoLinegap`.

+* `ascent` and `descent` should be set to the same values as `usWinAscent` and `usWinDescent`, remembering that `usWinDescent` is positive and `descent` is negative.

+* Bit 7 of `fsSelection` should be turned on.

+If you don't like this strategy, there are plenty of others to choose from.
+The [Glyphs web site](https://www.glyphsapp.com/tutorials/vertical-metrics) describes the strategies used by Adobe, Microsoft and web fonts; [Google fonts](https://github.com/googlefonts/gf-docs/blob/master/VerticalMetricsRecommendations.md) has another.

+Yes, this is a complete hot mess.
+Sorry.

 ### The `hmtx` table